BioBlitz

 Different rankings are divided into tiers, starting at bronze III and climbing up to grandmaster.
 Your username will show off your ranking on leaderboards and your profile, so climb the tiers to show off your progress to your friends.

-During the first 15 unique blitz attempts, a blitz has yet to be rated by our system.
-You can take these blitzes for a 2x rating boost during this stage, and your rating will be updated automatically after the threshold of 15 unique attempts is reached.
-After this, the contest is autorated, with its rating still dynamically changing based on the skill of the people who take it and their performance.
+During the first 25 unique Blitz attempts, a Blitz has yet to be rated by our system.
+You can take these Blitzes for a 2x rating boost during this stage, and your rating will be updated automatically after the threshold of 15 unique attempts is reached.
+After this, the contest is auto-rated, with its rating still dynamically changing based on the skill of the people who take it and their performance.

-Every day is a new problem, curated by a team of problem writers who have historically been among the T50 USABO participants.
+There is a new problem released each day, curated by a team of experienced problem writers (USABO T125 and above).
 These can span over any available topic, and range in difficulty.
-For more practice, you may view the archive that contains hundreds of problems and take each of them.
+You can also view the archive that contains every POTD ever released, and take each of them.
 Problems are tagged by their topic, so you can filter by a specific category such as Anatomy and Physiology to practice the areas you have just learned or are weakest at.

 Every day you take the daily problem, whether you get it right or wrong, you will keep your streak alive.
 One day missed will set you back to 0, so make sure to do the daily problem each day.
 The most devoted participants can be seen on the streak leaderboard.
 Try the daily problem every day to climb the streak leaderboard.
-Content is learned best by spaced repetition, so by challenging yourself each day, you will retain information for semis or opens.
+Content is learned best by spaced repetition, so by challenging yourself each day, you will retain information for the USABO exams.

 Create